 Anastasia “Nastia” Shuba (nidan) began her Aikido training in 2005 and received her nidan from Matsuoka Sensei in 2016.
 With over a decade of experience, Nastia is our youngest instructor.
 She enjoys researching new training methodologies and how other martial arts (namely BJJ and Kali) can be used to enhance Aikido.
 Nastia is a PhD candidate in Computer Engineering at the University of California, Irvine

 Jason (nidan) started at Ikazuchi in 2007 and received his second degree black belt from Matsuoka Sensei in 2017.
-Since beginning aikido, he has maintained a dedicated and consistent practice, training five days a week.
 He is committed to his own development as a martial artist, and is equally dedicated to the development of his fellow dojo students.
 Jason is the founder of a successful regional flooring company.
 He uses aikido principles to improve his business, and structures his business to provide him with a work / life balance that allows him to pursue his path as a martial artist.

 Billy (shodan) began his aikido training in 2010 and received his black belt from Matsuoka Sensei in 2015.
 Billy grew up fast on the rough streets of the South Bronx, N.Y.
 In 1971, his martial arts journey began with the study of Shotokan karate as a necessary self-defense and personal empowerment skill.
 Billy received his karate nidan in 1983 and now has over 25 years of experience in the art.
 While impressed by aikido at an early age, Billy didn’t begin formal training in the art until age 52.
 By the time he walked into Ikazuchi Dojo as a beginner, he’d already internalized some of the most important foundational concepts of the martial arts – shinken shobu (life or death attitude), maai (distance and timing), and zanshin (continuous presence and awareness).
 Today, his love for aikido and teaching stems from his drive to give back and help others build self-empowerment through training in the art.
 Billy also has an affinity for dance and along with his wife Adela, has competed in many styles of dance.
 Billy and his wife of 32 years hail their best accomplishment as the raising of their two accomplished, loving daughters.